muhlemmer/gd/README.md

 ### Installing

 Download the project from github.
-If you don't want to use git, download the ZIP archive from [website on GitHub](https://github.com/muhlemmer/gd), and extract it somewhere.
+If you don't want to use git, download the ZIP archive from the project’s [website on GitHub](https://github.com/muhlemmer/gd), and extract it somewhere.

 ```
 mkdir gd